define-private-public/PSRayTracing/README.rst

 ****

 I first went through the books back in mid 2016 when they were new.
-That time I did it though as `an exercise to learn Nim`_ It’s kind of cool to see how much these books have blown up in popularity.
+That time I did it though as `an exercise to learn Nim`_ It's kind of cool to see how much these books have blown up in popularity.
 Ray Tracing seems to be quite in vogue recently, and I was looking for a project to learn C++17.
 This was also an experiment to see how far I could push a CPU render and optimize my code while keeping things simple, portable, and reproducible.